pellet/serial-android/README.md

 # Serial Port communication library for Android (with Java API)

 This is a fork of a github project, it's been updated to use cmake instead of gcc and the most recent android studio toolchain.
-Use the build-libs.sh to build the aar file which is required by the bindings project.
+Use the `build-libs.sh` script to build the aar file which is required by the bindings project.

 ------------------------

 This is a serial port library for Android, with both JNI API and Java API.